woojoo666/arcana-notes/notes9.md

 * actually, according to our rules, properties have to be preceded and followed by commas or newlines
 * so `foo: 1 -2` has to be parsed as a single property

-* it can still be confusing if we have expressions in space-delimited lists
+* it can still be confusing if we have expressions in space-delimited lists, aka "spaced lists"

 		x: (1 * (2-3) -4 *5)